Aldi Job Application Online for Employment and Careers

 The shift manager at Aldi has a very responsible position because you are virtually in charge of the whole operation of the store.
 This is the perfect job for somebody who has proven themselves to be a very worthy employee in the store associate position.

-The pay is very good and some employees say they make roughly $16-$18 an hour.
+The pay is very good, with Shift Supervisors having an average hourly rate of approximately $20.14 (this can vary by location).
 However, it is a very physically demanding job.

 You will be at the front end of the store assisting your cashiers and customers one minute, and the next you’ll be shuttling back to the receiving area to help unload trucks.